davi94cs/GWAS-based-selector/README.md

 1. Read and align **cgMLST** and **phenotypes** by sampleID.
 2. Read the **distance matrix**, symmetrize it, and reorder it to match the cgMLST sample order
-3. Apply an optional Minor Allele Frequency (MAF) filter.
+3. Apply Minor Allele Count (MAC) *(phenotype-agnostic structural filter)*.
 Enumerate cgMLST-derived variants and convert them to string identifiers

    **Example:**